 Although technology has helped to make driving safer, it’s also causing more distractions as drivers fiddle with their in-vehicle infotainment systems.

 According to the Florida Department of Highway Safety and Motor Vehicles, there were nearly 50,000 distracted driving accidents in 2016, which equates to more than five distracted driving crashes every hour.

 As drivers become complacent while they drive, often knowing precise routes and having driven through specific areas dozens of times, they’re more likely to forget how dangerous it is to take their eyes off the road, even for a second.

 Although April is Distracted Driving Awareness Month, drivers should always be aware of the dangers of distracted driving, as one misstep can lead to lifelong consequences.

-If you have been hurt in an accident caused by a distracted driver, Justin Weinstein can help you determine your legal options.
-Don’t go it alone against insurance companies – contact a car accident lawyer you can trust.
+If you have been hurt in an accident caused by a distracted driver, our attorneys at Weinstein Legal can help you determine your legal options.
+Don’t go at it alone against insurance companies – contact car accident lawyers you can trust.

 Fill out our contact form to get started.